Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Row space membership

-Observe that the four cases are disjoint and cover all possibilities.
-In every case, the probability that the Verifier incorrectly accepts is at most that in Case 4, which confirms the last part of the Theorem statement. \end{proof}
+Observe that the three cases are disjoint and cover all possibilities.
+In every case, the probability that the Verifier incorrectly accepts is at most that in Case 3, which proves the last claim in the Theorem statement. \end{proof}

-We note that it is always possible to conduct the checks on \cref{step:rowmem:rank1} and \cref{step:rowmem:rs2} of \rowmem{} in parallel, so that the total \emph{rounds} of communication in the protocol is \(\oh{1}\).
+We note that it is always possible to conduct the checks on \cref{step:rowmem:rs2} of \rowmem{} in parallel, so that the total number of \emph{rounds} of communication in the protocol is \(\oh{1}\).

 A crucial factor in the communication and Verifier costs as seen in \cref{thm:rowmem} is the value of \(t\), which in any case satisfies \(t\in\oh{\log(\min(m,n))}\) due to the condition on the size of \fieldsubset, so this adds only a logarithmic factor to the cost.
 Indeed, when the set \fieldsubset{} of field elements is large enough, $t$ can be as small as 2.
-For clarity, we state as a corollary the conditions in which this logarithmic factor can be eliminated.
+For clarity, we state as a corollary a condition under which this logarithmic factor can be eliminated.